 These are the things you need to know about my find.

 - I purchased the ‘Maxkon Food Dehydrator with Adjustable Trays’.
-You can buy it online here.
+You can buy it on Amazon.

 - There is no timer, I just use an old fashioned clock or reminder on my phone to time the process.